 </script>

-What we have done here is we double encoded variables.
-That is because the whole script is passed via decodeURI
+What we’ve done is double-encoded the variables.
+This is necessary because the entire script is passed through the decodeURI

-encoded string to pass it safely to scripts URL.
+function.
+However, we need a URI-encoded string to safely pass it to the script’s URL.